selectel/terraform-examples/examples/vpc/server_windows/README.md

 # Server with remote root disk

-This environment will create a Selectel VPC project with a single server booted from a remote disk that has two network ports in different subnets.
+This environment will create a Selectel VPC project with a single windows server booted from a remote disk.

 ## Example usage